numaproj/numaflow/docs/user-guide/reference/sideinput.md

 Side Inputs Update.

 Here is an example of how to write a User Defined Side Input:

+As a platform, numaflow has no idea about the data format of the Side Inputs, instead, the pipeline owner (programmer) is responsible for parsing the data.

 ```go
 // handle is the side input handler function.